 The Company is subject to risks and uncertainties as a result of the COVID-19 pandemic.
-The virus continues to spread globally, has been declared a pandemic by the World Health Organization and has spread to over 100 countries, including the United States.
-The impact of this pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+The impact of the pandemic has been and will likely continue to be extensive in many aspects of society, which has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.

 The spread of COVID-19 has caused the Company to modify its business practices, including implementing a work-from-home policy for all employees who are able to perform their duties remotely and restricting all nonessential travel, and it expects to continue to take actions as may be required or recommended by government authorities or as the Company determines are in the best interests of its employees, the patients it serves and other business partners in light of COVID-19.
 Potential impacts to the Company's business include temporary closures of its facilities or those of its vendors, disruptions or restrictions on its employees' ability to travel, disruptions to or delays in ongoing laboratory experiments and operations, the potential diversion of healthcare resources away from the conduct of clinical trials to focus on pandemic concerns, and its ability to raise capital.
-As of March 31, 2021, there have been no material impacts to the Company.
-As the impacts of COVID-19 continue to unfold, the Company will continually assess the impacts, as the extent to which the COVID-19 pandemic may materially impact the Company's financial condition, liquidity or results of operations in the future is uncertain.
+As of June 30, 2021, there have been no material impacts to the Company.
+As the impact of COVID-19 continues to unfold, the Company will make continual assessments of the situation, as the extent to which the COVID-19 pandemic may materially impact the Company's financial condition, liquidity or results of operations in the future is uncertain.